blocks4j/reconf-jvm/README.md

 ## Integration with Standalone Applications

-In a standalone application, there is the need to start an embedded servlet container in order to make the `org.blocks4j.reconf.servlet.AdminServlet` available.
+In a standalone application, there is the need to start an embedded servlet container in order to make the `reconf.servlet.AdminServlet` available.

 The snippet below assumes that the family of `org.eclipse.jetty` packages (jetty-server and jetty-servlet) are configured under the dependencies tag of the `pom.xml` file.